kata198/indexedredis/README.rst

 For storage, that string is assumed to be utf-16, and will be compressed (left-to-right)

 For fetching, that string is first decompressed, and then encoded using utf-16.

+You can specify a defaultValue on an IRFieldChain by providing "defaultValue=X" as an argument to the constructor.
+If you provide "defaultValue" on any of the fields in the chain list, however, it will be ignored.

 **Hash-Lookups (performance)**